gopika237/Focus-Flow/README.md

 # FocusFlow
-**FocusFlow** is a beautifully designed, responsive and distraction-free to-do list app built with pure **HTML, CSS, and JavaScript** — no frameworks, no libraries, just clean frontend magic ✨
+**FocusFlow** is a beautifully designed, responsive and distraction free to-do list web built with pure **HTML, CSS, and JavaScript** with just clean frontend magic ✨

-Stay organized, focused and in control of your day with this all-in-one task manager that lives entirely in your browser.
+Stay organized, focused and in control of your day with this all in one task manager that lives entirely in your browser.

 ---